OpenDSA/OpenDSA/RST/en/SearchStruct/Skiplist1.rst

    (d) The Skip List after inserting value 2 at level 3.
    (e) The final Skip List after inserting value 30 at level 2.

+Next we illustrate the Skip List insertion process.
+In this example, we begin by inserting a node with value 10 into an empty Skip List.
+Assume that ``randomLevel`` returns a value of 1 (i.e., the node is at level 1, with 2 pointers).
+Because the empty Skip List has no nodes, the level of the list (and thus the level of the header node) must be set to 1.
+The new node is inserted, yielding the Skip List of Figure :num:`Figure #SkipExamp` part (a).

 Next, insert the value 20.
 Assume this time that ``randomLevel`` returns 0.